-Dental Care is one of the most important parts of maintaining your pet’s health.
-Many pets never receive the dental care they need because of misinformation or a lack of understanding about the facts, many owners are still unaware of the importance of pet dental care, but the team at Oakhurst Veterinary Hospital wants to change that.
+Dental Care is one of the most fundamental elements of maintaining your pet’s health.
+Because of misinformation or a lack of understanding about the facts, many owners are still unaware of the importance of pet dental care, but the team at Oakhurst Veterinary Hospital wants to change that.

-Dental disease is the most common, most preventable, and most treatable problem of dogs and cats.
+Dental disease is the most common, most preventable, and most treatable problem for dogs and cats.
 The best approach to optimal oral health is a combination of at-home dental care for dogs and cats combined with professional cleanings.
 Unfortunately, there is still a lot of misinformation about the best dental care.
-Here are some of the most common fallacies and facts about Pet Dental Care.
+Here are some of the most common fallacies and facts about pet dental care:

 TOP FACTS AND FALLACIES OF PET DENTAL CARE